 Located at the edge of two strikingly different landscapes, Taos is surrounded by the Taos Plateau to the west, including the deep Rio Grande gorge, the Sangre de Cristo Mountains to the east, and the Picuris Mountains to the south.
 The transition in places is marked by dramatic vistas marked by mountains, valleys, volcanoes and rivers, all embraced by Taos’ mystical light.

 It is no surprise that the siren call of creativity is matched by Taos’ lure of the outdoor enthusiast and lover.
-Here are some highlights of what you might find; you’ll discover additional opportunities by visiting http://taos.org/outdoors
+Here are some highlights of what you might find; you’ll discover additional things to see in Taos by visiting http://taos.org/outdoors.

 Taos Rafting AdventuresExperience New Mexico's wild side with the oldest and most experienced rafting company, Los Rios River Runners.
 Los Rios offers a variety of outdoor rafting adventure options.
 Take a whitewater rafting trip down the Rio Grande or star-filled river camping trip in the majestic Rio Chama canyon wilderness.
 Half-day, full-day and overnight adventures are available.
 Visit Los Rios for details.

 - White Water Rafting overview

 - Paddle & Saddle: White Water Rafting and Horseback Riding